-Though, because of the climate of the northern area of Japan, the flora here are slightly different, and will bloom later than most.
+Because of the climate of the northern area of Japan, the flora here is slightly different and will bloom later than most.

 Moerenuma Park is quite modern and sleek compared to the other contenders on the list.

-Some of its man-made structures include the Play Mountain, the Hidamari glass pyramid, the atrium, and Mount Moere, a 62-meter tall project built specifically for the park so you can view the flowers and the surrounding area from above.
+Some of its man-made structures include the Play Mountain, the Hidamari glass pyramid, the Atrium, and Mount Moere, a 62-meter tall project built specifically for the park so you can view the flowers and the surrounding areas from above.

-To help visitors cover more ground, you may also rent a bike for 100 yen per hour.
-Meanwhile, admission is free.
+To help visitors cover more ground, you may also rent a bike for JPY100 per hour.
+Admission is free.

-Rounding out the list is Matsumae Park, which has made the official country’s list of Top 100 cherry blossom spots in Japan.
+Rounding out the list is Matsumae Park, which has 250 species of cherry trees.
+It is home to around 10,000 cherry trees.

-Visitors can enjoy hanami here for the whole month of April until the end of May.
-They also light up the Hokkaido heritage-certified Matsumae Castle, Tsugaru Strait, and the cherry blossoms themselves, after sunset.
+Visitors can enjoy hanami here from late April until the end of May.
+The Hokkaido heritage-certified Matsumae Castle, Tsugaru Strait, and the cherry blossoms themselves are lit after sunset.